-WHEREFORE, the Defendant, CURTIS J. REEVES, respectfully requests this Honorable Court to DENY the State's Motion.
+WHEREFORE, the Defendant, CURTIS J. REEVES, respectfully requests this Honorable Court to DENY the Motion to Compel.

 CERTIFICATE OF SERVICE

 I HEREBY CERTIFY that a true and correct copy of the foregoing has been furnished by Hand

 Delivery/Facsimile to the Office of the State Attorney, Dade City, Florida this 22nd day of October,